PhilGabardo/asg.js/README.md

 match any part of an option for that suggestion to be shown.
 For example, if the input 'arm' is given, a suggestion for 'Charmander' will be shown only if this option is set to `true`.

+* `boldMatches: false` Add a bold styling to the substrings within each autosuggest result that match the user's query string.
+This style can be customized with the .asg-matched class.

 ## Contributers and Open-Source License

 *Authors: Don McCurdy, David Schnurr*